8ctavio/vergil/apps/docs/src/composables/useModel.md

 - **Internal**.
 Changes derived from user-interaction events.
 - **External**.
 Programmatic mutations performed outside of the component's context/scope (e.g., by the component's parent).

 Internal changes are typically handled with event listeners.
-On the other hand, the `useModel` API allows to **intercept** external programmatic mutations in order to handle them separately.
+The `useModel` API allows to register callbacks only called when external programmatic mutations are performed in order to handle them separately.
 See [Handle external mutations](#handle-external-mutations) for more details.

 Also, see [Listening to external programmatic model mutations with `defineModel`](https://github.com/vuejs/core/discussions/11250) to learn more about why the described approach to implement components is required.